WrestleMania VII

 WrestleMania VII was a 1991 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It was the seventh annual WrestleMania and took place on March 24, 1991, at the Los Angeles Memorial Sports Arena in Los Angeles, California.
 This was the second WrestleMania held at this venue after the final portion of WrestleMania 2 in 1986.
 Fourteen matches were shown during the live broadcast, with one dark match held before the event.

 The main event saw Hulk Hogan defeat Sgt.
 Slaughter for the WWF Championship as part of a storyline in which Sgt.
-Slaughter portrayed an Iraqi sympathizer during the United States' involvement in the Gulf War.
-Significant events on the undercard included The Undertaker's WrestleMania debut and the beginning of his renowned winning streak, a retirement match between Randy Savage and The Ultimate Warrior leading to the former's reunion with estranged love Miss Elizabeth, as well as the final televised match of the original Hart Foundation, after which Bret Hart became primarily a singles wrestler.
+Slaughter portrayed an Iraqi sympathizer during the United States's involvement in the Gulf War.
+Significant events on the undercard included The Undertaker's WrestleMania debut and the beginning of his renowned winning streak, a retirement match between Randy Savage and Ultimate Warrior leading to Savage's reunion with estranged lover Miss Elizabeth, as well as the final televised match of the original Hart Foundation, after which Bret Hart became primarily a singles wrestler.